segmentio/segment-docs/src/engage/audiences/linked-audiences.md

 #### Send events for current profiles and entities in the audience checkbox

-By default, Segment will  only send events for new profiles and entities that match the audience conditions.
+By default, Segment only sends events for new profiles and entities that match the audience conditions.
 This means that when the event is created, it will not send events for profiles and entities that currently meet the audience criteria.
 If you want to send events for profiles and entities that currently meet the audience criteria, check this box.
 This is only available for the **entity added**, **audience entered**, and **audience membership changed** event types.

 ## Step 3: Confirm the payload in your destination